ibm-cloud-docs/containers/cs_users.md

     5. In the **Select roles** section, choose an IAM platform access role.
 To find a list of supported actions per role, see [User access permissions](/cs_access_reference.html#platform).
 Note: If you assign a user the **Administrator** IAM platform role for only one cluster, you must also assign the user the **Viewer** role for all clusters in that region in the resource group.
     6. Click **Assign**.

 4. If you want users to be able to work with clusters in a resource group other than the default, these users need additional access to the resource groups that clusters are in.
 You can assign these users at least the **Viewer** role for resource groups.
-You can find the resource group ID by running `ibmcloud resource group <resource_group_name> --id`.
   1. Click **Assign access within a resource group**.
   2. Select the resource group name.
   3. From the **Assign access to a resource group** list, select the **Viewer** role.
 This role permits users to access the resource group itself, but not to resources within the group.